cbohara/think_stats/README.md

     - in the 90th percentile = you did as well or better than 90% of the test takers

+  - percentile = the value associated with a given percentile rank

   - percentile rank = the percentage of values in a distribution that are less than or equal to a given value

+### cumulative distribution function (CDF)

-  - percentile = the value associated with a given percentile rank
+  - CDF = function that maps from a value to its percentile rank

+    - CDF(x)

+      - x is any value within the distribution

+      - doesn't necessarily have to be in the sample

+        - if x is less than the smallest value in the sample, CDF(x) = 0

+        - if x is greater than the largest value in the sample, CDF(x) = 1

+      - to evaluate, compute the fraction of values in the distribution less than or equal to x